Pinterest Pixel

 What Is the Formula for Converting Latitude and Longitude to Decimal?

-Is It Possible to Reverse the Conversion from Decimal to Lat Long?
+How to convert from Decimal to Lat Long?

 Yes, it’s possible to reverse convert from decimal degrees to traditional latitude and longitude (DMS).
 The process involves multiplying the decimal by 60 to get the minutes and again by 60 to obtain the seconds.
 But remember, you’ll need to separate the whole number part (degree) from the fractional part before beginning the conversion to minutes and seconds.